Nootropics And Advertising

 But, But.
 Advertising?

 Here is what I’m thinking.
 The Nootropics category is going to grow.
 Just looking at how much Adderall is used by college students, lawyers and writers (I know a couple who have sped their way to Amazon), there is no way that a large segment of the population, especially the creative class, is not going to try a more natural approach.
 Nootropics is an advertising client growth category.
-And, it dosen’t feel as sleazy as marketing diet pills.
+And, it does not feel as sleazy as marketing diet pills.

 Even if you don’t want to go get nootropics clients, I am sure that some of you DO want to work better and faster and these little pills might just help.
 Why just keep them at start-ups in silicon valley?